 “The driver’s actions are not representative of the values of the YWCA Madison and were in direct violation of our code of conduct,” said Vanessa McDowell, CEO of YWCA Madison.
 “We immediately contacted law enforcement and are cooperating with their investigation,” continued McDowell.

-Because the YWCA offers services for sexual assault survivors—including crisis intervention, counseling, and education for sexual assault prevention—sexual assault allegations against the YWCA carry a unique dose of painful irony.
+Because the YWCA offers services for sexual assault and abuse survivors—including crisis intervention, counseling, and education for sexual assault prevention—allegations against the YWCA carry a unique dose of painful irony.

 Join a Free YMCA and YWCA Sexual Assault Class Action Lawsuit Investigation